smkh1985/Data_structure_algorithm/readMe.md

   Stability: Not stable

 - **Quicksort** (`quicksort.py`): An efficient sorting algorithm using the divide-and-conquer approach.
-- **Mergesort** (`mergesort.py`): Another divide-and-conquer sorting algorithm that divides the array into halves and merges them after sorting.
+- **Mergesort** (`mergesort.py`): Merge Sort is a divide-and-conquer algorithm that divides the list into two halves, recursively sorts each half, and then merges the sorted halves to produce the sorted list.

+Time Complexity: O(n log n)

+Space Complexity: O(n)

+Stability: Stable

 ### Searching Algorithms